hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 </hotrod>
 ```

 Tables and views can be excluded from the auto-discovery feature by using the `exclude` tag.
+Any tables or views in the default schema
+are included in the persistence layer, except for `invoice_bkp_tab` and `accounting_old_view`.

 ## See also